johnhargestam/brand-specific-styling/README.md

 The server loads the manifest file and passes it as props to allow nested Vue components to resolve the correct style path.
 This is optional for a twig-heavy approach, since we already use the asset function in template files.

 ### Solves
-* Only loads the necessary styles neeeded for the used components and specified parameters (brand, domain, platform etc).
+* Only loads the necessary styles needed for the used components and specified parameters (brand, domain, platform etc).
 * The same webpack config can be used for a twig-only approach.
 Although if you *only* use twig, you should probably consider not using `webpack` at all.
 You can use `gulp` to transform and bundle your style files instead.
 * Using vue templates to load style on-demand is very handy for asynchronous/conditional vue components, but be advised to place at least some style in twig (like body-background) to make the loading phase less jarring for the user.

 ### Issues
-All style files need to be explicitely imported and uniquely named to avoid collision of resulting build files.
+All style files need to be explicitly imported and uniquely named to avoid collision of resulting build files.
 I used `import ./{componentName}-{brand}.css`.
 There might be a way around this.

 It is possible to dynamically import all needed combinations of style files for webpack, if you want to save some lines of code.
 Something like: